RobertoCapparelli/ContentOrganizer/README.md

-> **Work in Progress:** This plugin is still under construction and many features remain to be implemented, such as:
-> - Filtering by asset types within the **Filter** node
-> - Tagging assets to route them into specific folders
-> - Handling rename conflicts when two assets share the same name
->
-> It was created as an R&D prototype rather than a finished tool.
-This is my first foray into a custom graph system, and if there’s interest this project will be actively developed further.
-Any contributions are welcome—after review, commits will be gratefully accepted.
-Thank you for your interest!

 # Content Organizer

 A plugin for **Unreal Engine** that streamlines asset organization within your project using a graph-based interface.
-Define filter and destination rules with “Folder” and “Filter” nodes, then automatically apply them to move, rename, and clean up assets (including redirectors).
+Define filter and destination rules with “Folder” and “Filter” nodes, then automatically apply them to move, rename (including adding configurable prefixes), handle naming conflicts for assets sharing the same name, and clean up redirectors.

+## Table of Contents

+- Key Features
-## Demo Video
+- Demo Video

-Watch an overview and walkthrough video here: https://youtu.be/KGWb_DrLgog?si=c92hUW75E8aeuCSH
+- Installation
+- Usage
+- Work in Progress
+- Contributing

 ## Key Features